-Taken from a talk given in 2012 by Pure in Heart Alumna, Christina Kelley
+Taken from a talk given by Christina Kelley

 “We do not want merely to see beauty, though, God knows, even that is bounty enough.
 We want something else which can hardly be put into words — to be united with the beauty we see, to pass into it, to receive it into ourselves, to bathe in it, to become part of it.”
 C.S.
 Lewis

 Think about the things in this world that are widely recognized as beautiful (to name a few: Michelangelo's David or the Pieta, the view from the top of the Alps or across the Grand Canyon, our mothers, Our Lady of Sorrows, or Bizet's famous opera, "Carmen").
 What makes these things beautiful?
 What makes anything beautiful?
 According to St. Thomas Aquinas, beautiful things are (1) integrated into the whole, complete, and perfect (integritas) (2) proportional, and harmonize with themselves and all the things around them (consonantia), and (3) clear and radiant (claritas).
 Basically, in order to be beautiful, a thing, place, or person must possess perfection, truth, and light.
 Hmm who do we know that fits this description?
 Perhaps...
 God!
 All beauty ultimately calls us back to God ,who IS beauty and the source of all created beauty.

 In the English language, we have many words to describe things that are pleasing to our eyes.
 Just for fun, while writing this talk, I looked up what the word "beautiful" means in my dictionary at home.
 The dictionary noted that the synonyms for beauty included a number of adjectives, all of them with different connotations not quite rivaling the meaning of "beautiful."
 Listing all of these adjectives out, the dictionary says: